davidecarluccio/number-guessing-game/README.md

     5. Prepare shell script file.
     6. Copy scipt line by line, meanwhile commit changes on terminal.
     7. Run The Script.

-#### Documentation can be found on : [https://github.com/viktoriussuwandi/Number-Guessing-Game](https://github.com/viktoriussuwandi/Number-Guessing-Game)

-This is the result to complete the Number Guessing Game project.
-Instructions for building this project can be found at [https://www.freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game](https://www.freecodecamp.org/learn/relational-database/build-a-number-guessing-game-project/build-a-number-guessing-game)

 ## Instructions
 To complete this project, you need to write a script that generates a random number between 1 and 1000 for users to guess.
 Create a `number_guess` database to hold the information suggested in the user stories.
 Connect to the interactive psql shell with `psql --username=freecodecamp --dbname=postgres` to create the database.
 In your script, you can create a PSQL variable for querying the database like this: `PSQL="psql --username=freecodecamp --dbname=<database_name> -t --no-align -c"`.
 Your script should only ask for input from the user to get the `username` and to take guesses.
 The tests will add `users` to your database when the script has that ability, feel free to delete those.
 Some script related `user` stories may not pass until the script is completely working.
 Don't forget to commit your work frequently.